kubernetes-sigs/kind/site/content/docs/contributing/getting-started.md

     parent: "contributing"
     identifier: "getting started"
     weight: 1
+toc: true
+description: Welcome!
+This guide covers how to get started contributing to kind.
 ---

-Welcome!
-This guide covers how to get started contributing to kind.

 ## 1. Read the Kubernetes community guidelines